lolollop/GameProgramming/README.md

 This project is a small 2D top-down survivor shooter developed in Unity for the Game Programming module.

-The game is inspired by the core loop of survivor-style games: the player moves around an arena, automatically shoots toward the mouse direction, defeats enemies, collects experience gems, chooses upgrades, and tries to survive a sequence of enemy waves.
+The game is a 2D top-down wave survival shooter.
+The player moves around a limited arena, automatically fires toward the mouse direction, defeats enemies, collects experience, and chooses upgrades to survive increasingly difficult waves.

 The aim of the project is to create a focused vertical slice rather than a large unfinished game.
 The final result demonstrates a complete playable loop with movement, combat, enemy behaviour, experience progression, upgrades, wave-based pacing, player feedback, camera movement, and map boundaries.